sudoskys/StableDiffusionBook/docs/paint/Practicalguide.en.md

 ### Optimised artwork

+- Take a look at the target

+Think about what you want your work to be labelled as on the internet.

+A sticker would certainly not say `masterpiece, best quility,` would it?

+Another thing is that if the request is for pixel work, you should remove any negative hints of conflict (if any).

+- Semantic offset prevention

+To prevent semantic shifts, prioritise emoji and then use less complex syntax like `with` unnecessarily.

 - Rainbow messy pictures

 If you are outputting chaotic rainbow coloured images, it is possible that the generation resolution has been set too low.